| | |

 There are many art galleries, parks, expensive restaurants, brand-new shopping malls, theatres, cinemas, bars, cafes, and hotels with Nelson Mandela Square being at the center of it all.

-The Convention Centre is one of the largest of its kind in the world and is home to various events and exhibitions throughout the year.
+The Convention Centre is one of the largest in the world and is home to various events and exhibitions throughout the year.

 Walking in Jo’burg